simpleinjector/Documentation/source/using.rst

     container.Register<MailLogger>(Lifestyle.Singleton);
     container.Register<ILogger, FileLogger>();

+    container.RegisterAll<ILogger>(new[] {
+        typeof(MailLogger),
-    container.RegisterAll<ILogger>(typeof(MailLogger)), typeof(SqlLogger), typeof(ILogger));
+        typeof(SqlLogger),
+        typeof(ILogger)
+    });

 When the registered collection of *ILogger* instances are resolved the *Container* will resolve each and every one of them applying all the specific rules of their configuration.
-When no lifestyle registration exists, the type is created with the default **Transient** lifestyle (*transient* means that a new instance is created every time the returned collection is iterated).
+When no registration exists, the type is created with the default **Transient** lifestyle (*transient* means that a new instance is created every time the returned collection is iterated).
 In the example, the *MailLogger* type is registered as **Singleton**, and so each resolved *ILogger* collection will always have the same instance of *MailLogger* in their collection.

 Since the creation is forwarded, abstract types can also be registered using **RegisterAll**.
 In the above example the *ILogger* type itself is registered using **RegisterAll**.
 This seems like a recursive definition, but it will work nonetheless.
 In this particular case you could imagine this to be a registration with a default ILogger registration which is also included in the collection of *ILogger* instances as well.
+A more usual scenario however is the use of a composite as shown next.

 While resolving collections is useful and also works with :ref:`automatic constructor injection <Automatic-constructor-injection>`, the registration of *Composites* is preferred over the use of collections as constructor arguments in application code.
 Register a composite whenever possible, as shown in the example below: